 This vegan salted date caramel sauce is made with Medjool dates, salt, cashew butter, water, and vanilla—that’s it!
 It’s a wholesome alternative to more traditional caramel sauce, and it tastes absolutely delicious.

-The other day one of my clients and I were joking about the appropriate response to discovering a really good salad dressing (she was talking about my turmeric tahini dressing).
-I made a hand motion that approximates the action of taking a blender and pouring its contents into ones mouth.
-If you ask me, this is a perfectly reasonable response to great dressings, as well as great smoothies and great nut milks.
-And it is also the only appropriate response to the following raw, vegan salted caramel sauce.
+I made a hand motion that approximates the action of taking a blender and pouring its contents into one’s mouth.
+If you ask me, this is a reasonable response to great dressings, as well as great smoothies and great nut milks.
+And it is also the only appropriate response to the this vegan salted date caramel sauce.

-It’s amazing how simple this recipe is: dates, vanilla, coconut oil, salt, water.
-Not much needs be done because Medjool dates already taste like caramel: it’s the best thing about them, if you ask me.
-This recipe grows out of my many years using dates as a sweetener and making date paste syrup and thinking “gee, dates would make awesome caramel sauce.”
-It was time.
+It’s amazing how simple this recipe is: dates, vanilla, cashew butter, salt, water.
+Not much needs be done because Medjool dates already taste like caramel!
+That flavor is why I love dates as much as I do.
+The recipe grew out of years of my using dates as a sweetener in baked goods and making homemade date paste.

 Here are some sweet ideas for using the caramel sauce:

 I hope you all enjoy this sweet start to the weekend.
 Tomorrow, a special holiday post!